dulnan/artboard-deluxe/docs/plugins/sticky.md

 # sticky()

-Makes an element stick to the artboard.
+Makes an element stick to the artboard at a given position.

 ## Usage